-Fujifilm X-Pro2 versus Fujifilm X100F
+Fujifilm X-Pro2 vs X100F

 The Fujifilm X-Pro2 and the Fujifilm X100F are two enthusiast cameras that were officially introduced, respectively, in January 2016 and January 2017.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the X100F is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is notably smaller (19 percent) than the Fujifilm X-Pro2.
 It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the X100F does not feature any corresponding weather-sealing.